OK-INBRE Collaborative Grant

 All selected projects must be submitted to NIH for approval before funds can be dispersed and the project can begin.
-This may delay the start date of the project.

 For selected projects involving human subjects or vertebrate animals, all Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC) approvals must be secured before the project can be submitted to NIH for approval and work on the project can commence.Such approvals do not have to be in place at the time of application.

 Radiation Safety Committee and Institutional Biosafety Committee protocols must also be approved by relevant review committees prior to funding of awards.

 The Investigator will be required to present their project and progress to the OK-INBRE External Advisory Committee when requested.

 The Investigator will be required to submit a written project progress report in early spring, near the end of the project period, which will be submitted to NIH.
 Instructions will be provided by OK-INBRE, typically in January of the award year.
 The report shall include a summary of research results, significant discoveries, outcomes, and progress in layman’s terms; grant applications and awards; manuscripts published, submitted, or in preparation; presentations at professional meetings; and any technology development and patents derived from the project.
 SUBMISSION OF THE PROGRESS REPORT IS REQUIRED TO BE CONSIDERED FOR ANY FUTURE OK-INBRE FUNDING.